facebook/react-native-website/docs/pressevent.md

 title: PressEvent Object Type
 ---

 `PressEvent` object is returned in the callback as a result of user press interaction, for example `onPress` in [Button](button) component.
-This object cannot be mutated (it's read only).

 ## Example